ms-craft/regestration/README.md

 # regestration
-Site with register page, and functional + DataBase \n pip install fastapi[all]\n pip install sqlalchemy\n
+Site with register page, and functional + DataBase pip install fastapi[all] pip install sqlalchemy
 And open start.bat